ClosedNon-Profit2025-26

 What's Funded

-Funded activities may include mentoring, recognised training, work placement, volunteering, leadership opportunities, hands-on learning and development, project coordination and staffing directly related to delivery, transport for participants, initiatives supporting higher education or employment pathways, and inclusive social, cultural or creative learning activities aligned to program priorities.
+Eligible activities include mentoring, recognised training, work placement, volunteering, leadership opportunities, hands-on learning and development, project coordination and staffing directly related to delivery, transport for participants, initiatives supporting higher education or employment pathways, and inclusive social, cultural or creative learning activities aligned to program priorities.

 Expected Outcomes

-Projects are expected to support secondary students to achieve goals through education, training, volunteering or employment, strengthen student participation in decision making, and build confidence, identity and culture.
-Successful recipients must deliver agreed milestones, progress reports and a final acquittal by the end of 2026.
+Projects are expected to help young people achieve goals through education, training, volunteering or employment, increase their involvement in decision making, and build confidence, identity and culture.
+Successful recipients must deliver funded activities by 31 December 2026 and provide progress reports, a final report and project acquittal.

 Key Information